• Three-Master American Barque, White House Collection

 This watercolor seascape of waves crashing on a rocky shore by Winslow Homer was completed around 1895.
 The location is Prouts Neck (or Prout's Neck), a peninsula in Scarborough, southwestern Maine.
 Grays and blues dominate the canvas with large white waves crashing against the rocks freely.
 Homer is one of the most well-known American artists.
 He worked as an illustrator and printmaker in addition to his illustrious career as a watercolorist.

-• Landing of the Pilgrims
+• Landing of the Pilgrims, White House Collection

 Michele Felice Cornè